-Differences Composite Metal Fillings
+The Differences Between Composite and Metal Fillings

 We want you to feel confident about your smile.
 Sometimes, a little bit of work needs to be done so you can have the best smile possible.
 If you have a cavity and need a filling, you typically have two options.